enckse/StyleCopCmd/README.md

   -a, --addIns=VALUE         Addin paths to search
-  -k, --keepCache            Allows StyleCop to use caching -t, --terminate            Report a non-zero exit code on violation -m, --memoryLimited        Switches to an analyzer that will only output to
+  -k, --keepCache            Allows StyleCop to use caching -t, --terminate            Report a non-zero exit code on violation -g, --generator=VALUE      Specify a generator engine for the analysis.
-                               file (good for large projects)
+                                Console - the default generator with caching and full console reporting available.
+                                Xml - A generator that only outputs the result file.
+Good for large projects.
 ```